szoftveres/RF_Microwave/LNA_design/cascode/README.md

 ## The 915MHz design

-Cascode architecture has several benefits over a single transistor; optimizing (tuning) the matching network on either side becomes a much easier task due to improved isolation of the two ports.
-Stability improves significantly and also more gain is achievable due to higher output impedance.

 This design is optimized around inductor values that are available to purchase as discrete parts; the matching networks use electrically short microstrip lines as trimmable shunt capacitors.

 Input matching is implemented with a high-Q narrow-band T-match, taking advantage of its natural filtering and band-passing effect before the first LNA stage.
 Output matching is implemented with an L-match; in order to improve stability, artificial resistive loss (R22, 10ohm) was added in series with the shunt capacitance (electrically short microstrip); this degenerates the Q of the matching network at the expense of slight loss of gain, without having significant effect on the noise figure.
+Reducing the value of this resistance to the point of losing unconditional stability buys another 4dB of gain.

 The LNA circuit, with the input T-match tuned for best NF:

 ![cascode_schem](cascode_schem.png)

-With the transistors used in this circuit (Philips/NXP BFR92A, ft = 5GHz), stability is not an issue at these frequencies.
+With the transistors used in this circuit (Philips/NXP BFR92A, ft = 5GHz) and the degeneration in the output matching, stability is not an issue at these frequencies.

 ### Noise sources